Edoardo27/personal_finance_tracker/README.md

 ## <ins>Pre-requisites</ins>:

 1) Have Microsoft Excel installed on your machine
-2) Have some familiarity with Microsoft Excel (<ins>Basic formulas, navigating the ribbon, refreshing pivot tables</ins>)
+2) Have some familiarity with Microsoft Excel (*Basic formulas, navigating the ribbon, refreshing pivot tables*)

 ## <ins>How to get started</ins>: